ALA Leadership Institute: Leading to the Future

 - Be an ALA member at time of application

 - Be able to attend the Institute in Itasca, IL

 Selected participants are mid-career librarians ready to assume a higher administrative or managerial role, with some history of community or campus involvement.

-Cost per participant is $1,200 including lodging, all meals, materials, and a free one-year membership to the Library Leadership & Management Association (LLAMA).
+Cost per participant is $1,600 which includes training, materials, lodging, all meals, and a free one-year membership to the Library Leadership & Management Association (LLAMA).

 Support for the Institute is provided by Innovative Interfaces, Inc. Innovative is dedicated to providing leading technology solutions and services that empower libraries and enrich users worldwide.